Reclaiming the Wise Woman retreatBeara, West Cork

 THIS RETREAT IS FULLY BOOKED; A WAITING LIST IS AVAILABLE.
 PLEASE FOLLOW THE INSTRUCTIONS BELOW TO APPLY.

 These retreats usually fill up well in advance, and participants travel from all over the world — America, Canada, Australia, Europe — so please book early if you are able.
 Please also be prepared to go outdoors in all weathers; if you have an aversion to rain and wind, then a retreat on the west coast of Ireland focused on deepening our relationship with the land might not be for you!

 Because by design my retreats are intimate, and intensive, when you contact me (please send me an email, or use the contact form on the ‘contact’ page of this site) to enquire about booking a place, or to be placed on the waiting list, please write a few lines about yourself, and what you hope to gain from the week.
-This isn’t a formal ‘application’ process — just a way of ensuring that all of those who sign up have a compatible set of expectations, and are committed to the work we’ll be doing together and to creating a gentle, nurturing and supportive sisterhood for the duration.
-Please note that this information is necessary to be considered for a place on the retreat or the waiting list.
+Please write a paragraph including where you live, how you spend your days, what you long for … This process ensures that all of those who sign up have a compatible set of expectations, and are committed to the work we’ll be doing together and to creating a gentle, nurturing and supportive sisterhood for the duration.
+I am also, when considering applications for these retreats, aiming at bringing together as diverse a group of women as possible.
+This information is necessary to be considered for a place on the retreat or waiting list.

 BECOME A HEDGE SCHOOL PATRON